inkyusa/raisim/README.md

 $git submodule update --recursive
 ```

+# 3. Setup Tensorflow 1.xx and build submodules

 After cloning all repos, all you need to do is (w/o source below, you can't update environmental variables such as LD_LIBRARY_PATH)

-## if you are using Ubuntu 18.04 and haven't installed tensorflow 1.xx, then
+## If you are using Ubuntu 18.04 and haven't installed tensorflow 1.xx, then

 ```
 $cd raisim
-#source ./setup_conda.sh
-$source ./build_script.sh build
+$source ./build_script.sh build_with_conda
 ```
 (**This script has been tested on a vanilla Ubuntu system so that recommended even though you already installed tensorflow in your machine.**)